conf8o/clj-nbconvert/README.md

 1. Set following properties in `src/clj_nbconvert/config.clj`.
     * :input-path - Jupyter files in its lower hierarchy will be converted to html documents.
+    * :output-path - Formatted files will be in this path.
+Retains hierarchy.

 2. Do main function.